mnill/everscale-crash-course-snippets/Readme.md

-This repo contains code samples from everscale crash course
+This repo contains code samples from the [everscale crash course](https://everscale.guide)